-Newport City Council's draft Accessibility Strategy for Schools, 2018-2023, has been developed following a stakeholder workshop held at GAVO HQ on 25th June 2018.
-It will be further developed through consultation with adults and young people in the autumn term of the 2018-19 academic year.
+Newport City Council's draft Accessibility Strategy for Schools, 2018-2023, was developed following a stakeholder workshop held at GAVO HQ on 25th June 2018.
+It was then subject to public consultation between 11th February and 8th April 2019.
+The draft strategy was revised to take account of the comments and feedback received during this consultation.